Dotagoodgogo/Dotagoodgogo/README.md

 ### Hi there 👋,I am Zhiyuan Gu!

----
+# Introduction

-I am **Zhiyuan Gu** majoring in Math-CS at UCSD and looking for being a software engineer or a game developer.
-My perfered languages are C++ and Python.
+I am **Zhiyuan Gu**, a math-CS major at UCSD, and I am looking for opportunities as a software engineer or game developer.
+My preferred programming languages are C++ and Python.

-These repositories are my individual projects during my undergraduate life.
+These repositories are my individual projects during my undergraduate studies.

+# My Work

-Welcome to take a look and leave you suggestions.
+Welcome to take a look and leave me your suggestions.
+You can find my projects [here](https://github.com/Dotagoodgogo).

-If you have some group projects with reltaive fields in my repositories and welcome to talk to me.
-I am welcome in.
+If you have any group projects related to the fields in my repositories, I would be happy to talk to you about them.

----
+Thank you for your consideration.

 <!--
 **Dotagoodgogo/Dotagoodgogo** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.